 Successful query letters do not include any indication that its a simultaneous submission.
 I don't bother mentioning 'Simultaneous Submission' in my queries for two reasons:

-1. Using simultaneous submissions is the only way you can compete in the current freelance travel writing world, and
+1. Using simultaneous submissions is the only way you can compete in the current freelance travel writing world.

-2. It's not the editor's business.
-All successful freelance writers do it these days, and editors know this.
+2. It's none of the editor's business.
+Most successful freelance writers do it these days, and editors know this.
 There’s no point in mentioning it.

 In the rare event that more than one magazine expresses interest in your story, there are plenty of ways of handling the situation ethically and successfully - and even coming out of it with more than one assignment.
 It's happened to me several times and has never been a problem.

 Pitch magazines and travel websites several months before you travel.

 Editors can take weeks or even months to reply to queries, if they even

 bother replying at all.
 And if they don’t reply, it gives you time to

 A typical beginning travel writer’s mistake is sending out queries too close to their travel date.
 For example, starting the query process only two weeks before your Caribbean cruise doesn’t give editors enough time to respond.
 As a writer, it you won’t get any takers on such short notice.